 - Its dorsal midline surface is roughened by the median sacral crest, the fused spinous processes of the sacral vertebrae.
-This is flanked laterally by the dorsal sacral foramina. - The vertebral canal continues inside the sacrum as the sacral canal. - The canal opens inferiorly in what is called sacral hiatus.
+This is flanked laterally by the dorsal sacral foramina.
+The vertebral capal - The vertebral canal continues inside the sacrum as the sacral canal. - The canal opens inferiorly in what is called sacral hiatus.